mambalex/Instacram/README.md

 **Feed Interface**
 The content shown in the user's feed is sourced from the backend. (`GET /user/feed`)

-## Level 2
+## Stage 2
-Level 2 focuses on a richer UX and will require some backend interaction.
+Stage 2 focuses on a richer UX and will require some backend interaction.

 **Show Likes**
 Allow an option for a user to see a list of all users who have liked a post.